dumrauf/post2ghost/README.md

 ## FAQs

+Below is a list of frequently asked questions.

 ### Why is Post2Ghost Complaining About Missing Required Keys Even Though I've Supplied Them in the Metadata?!

 There's a chance that your metadata JSON isn't actually valid.
 This will lead to Post2Ghost not being able to detect any metadata and hence complain about missing keys.